The best Italian blueberry ricotta muffins with streusel topping ever!

 - Substitute the blueberries with diced figs, apricot, banana, strawberries or dark chocolate chips to turn these into chocolate muffins.

 - Bake the batter into a loaf just like a banana bread, or even better in a bundt cake pan for a more impressive presentation.

 - Make sure that your baking powder is fresh!

 - Storage – even tough there is ricotta cheese in the mix refrigeration is not necessary.
 You can store the muffins at room temperature for a couple of days loosely covered with aluminum foil.
 They can also be be frozen individually in plastic bags or wrapped in foil.

 Blueberry Ricotta Muffins Recipe

 - Mix the dry ingredients in a large bowl.
 In a separate bowl mix the wet ingredients and add them to the bowl with the dry ingredients.
 Using a spatula fold the two together until incorporated.
 Don’t over mix.

-- Fold in the blueberries then fill 9 muffin paper cups ¾ of the way full (or your favorite muffin pan or silicone muffin cups).
+- Fold in the blueberries then fill 9 muffin paper cups 3/4 of the way full (or your favorite muffin pan or silicone muffin cups).

-- If using paper muffin cups you can just tear them around the muffin when ready to eat, if using silicone muffin cups turn them upside down and the muffins will slide out.
+- If using paper muffin cups you can just tear them around the muffin when ready to eat.
+If using silicone muffin cups turn them upside down and the muffins will slide out.